mottosso/Qt.py/README.md

 Due to the nature of multiple bindings and multiple interpreter support, setting up a development environment in which to properly test your contraptions can be challenging.
 So here is a guide for how to do just that using **Docker**.

 With Docker setup, here's what you do.
+Please note this will pull down a ~1 GB image.

 ```bash
 cd Qt.py